 BigAnimal requires you to check the readiness of your AWS account before you deploy your clusters.
+(You don't need to perform this check if you're using BigAnimal's cloud account as your deployment option.)
 The checks that you perform ensure that your AWS account is prepared to meet your clusters' requirements and resource limits, such as:

 - Is the AWS CLI configured to access your AWS account?

 - Is there a sufficient limit on the number of vCPUs and Network Load Balancers (NLBs) left in your region?

 EDB provides a shell script, called biganimal-csp-preflight, which checks whether requirements and resource limits are met in your AWS account based on the clusters you plan to deploy.